pulumi/infrastructure-as-code-workshop/labs/aws/in-person/typescript/lab-02/README.md

 Hello, World!
 ```

-## Step 6 – Create Multiple Virtual Machines
+## Step 5 – Create Multiple Virtual Machines
-Now you will create multiple VM instances, each running the same Python webserver, across all the AWS availability zones in your VPC.
+Now you will create multiple VM instances, each running the same Python webserver, across all the AWS availability zones in your VPC( one in each public subnet).

 We will create a new block of code that creates the webserver and exports the resulting IP address and hostname with the following.
 We are keeping the old block so you can compare them: